by Lady H

 “She means nothing.
 I swear.”
 James looks into her eyes, stepping closer.
 Henry turns and walks away without looking back.

 The next day she leaves the seaside.
-She hasn't seen him since that summer a year ago...
+She hasn't seen him since that summer just over a year ago...

 All of this flashes through her mind in a matter of seconds, and when she is pulled back to the present, she realises James is having similar flashbacks.